 top of page

-We stand, walk and sit more upright, our postures and movements appear more graceful, we relieve our joints, release tension and thus improve our vegetative bodily functions.
-We experience greater mental well-being, emotional balance and mental clarity in our everyday lives.
+Their fundamental improvement has a positive effect on our health and well-being in many ways: we stand, walk and sit more upright and at the same time more relaxed, our postures and movements appear more graceful, we relieve our joints, release tension and thus improve our vegetative bodily functions.
+We experience greater psychological well-being, emotional balance and mental clarity.

 A method of (un)learning